Storm guard Sami Whitcomb leaves WNBA bubble to be with wife for birth of their first child

-Storm reserve guard Sami Whitcomb has left the WNBA bubble in Bradenton, Fla. and returned to Perth, Australia to be with her wife Kate for the birth of their first child.
+Storm reserve guard Sami Whitcomb has left the WNBA bubble in Bradenton, Florida, and returned to Perth, Australia, to be with her wife Kate for the birth of their first child.

 In a release, the Storm said Whitcomb will miss the remainder of the season.